Dr Kenneth Omokhagbo Afebu

 Engineering

-As a novel initiative, he has also extended this approach to harness the sensitivity of the nonlinear phenomena exhibited by small-scale robots that are in direct contact and interacting with human tissue for disease diagnosis using the power of AI.
-This is based on the fact that, similar to the inhomogeneities observed in downhole rock layers, different disease conditions present inhomogeneities in their affected tissues.
-These inhomogeneities are easily picked up and reflected in the exhibited dynamics of a small-scale robot that is in contact and interacting with the tissues, thus presenting a non-visual method of soft-tissue examination.
+As a novel initiative, he has also extended this approach to harness the sensitivity of the nonlinear behaviours exhibited by small-scale robots in direct contact with human tissue for AI-enabled disease diagnosis.
+This is based on the principle that, just as inhomogeneities occur in downhole rock layers, different disease conditions also create inhomogeneities within affected tissues.
+Such inhomogeneities can be sensed through the resulting robot–tissue interaction dynamics, thereby providing a non-visual method of soft-tissue examination.

 Research highlights: